gabrielperales/silabasjs/README.md

 ## Install

-You can install it through NPM or cloning this repo
+You can install it through NPM or Bower

 - NPM: